httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 only on that connection.
 {{Appendix B.3 of ?I-D.ietf-httpbis-message-signatures}} gives one example of this with an application of HTTP Message Signatures.
-Alternatively the network topology might dictate a private network such that the backend application is only able to accept requests from the TTRP and the proxy can only make requests to that server.
+Alternatively, the network topology might dictate a private network such that the backend application is only able to accept requests from the TTRP and the proxy can only make requests to that server.
 Other deployments that meet the requirements set forth herein are also possible.